Travel Postcard: 48 hours in Arctic Svalbard

-LONGYEARBYEN, Svalbard (Reuters) - The guide checked his rifle once, then again, before turning around to give a reassuring smile.
+LONGYEARBYEN, Svalbard, July 20 (Reuters) - The guide checked his rifle once, then again, before turning around to give a reassuring smile.

 “We haven’t seen many ice bears near town this year, they’re not yet hungry,” he said.